 What is this book about?

-What did I think about the book?
+What did I think about this book?

 Read this book when: